-If you're strapped for cash, no problem—you can donate food, clothes or volunteer your time serving dinner at a senior center, community center or a homeless shelter.
+If you're strapped for cash, no problem—you can donate food, clothes or volunteer your time serving dinner at a senior center, community center or homeless shelter.
 Giving Tuesday is about giving, in any way that you can.

 Historically for indigenous peoples, it is in our blood to give and help people in need.
 Were we not the original people who helped those colonists survive their first winters here in this country?

 - Most donations are tax-deductible (get and save your donation receipt and check with an accountant)

 - Donating is good karma

 - Sharing is contagious

 - Small acts of kindness are food for the soul

-Here are some great suggestions for American Indian charities worthy of your money and resources.
+Here are 13 great suggestions for American Indian charities worthy of your money and resources.
 What better time to give?

 Intertribal Friendship House (IFH) in Oakland, California, was established in 1955 as one of the first urban American Indian community centers in the nation.
 It was founded by the American Friends Service Committee to serve the needs of Native Americans relocated from reservations to the San Francisco Bay area.

 St. Joseph's Indian School is a small school in Chamberlin, South Dakota, which has served Lakota (Sioux) children and families since 1927.
 Their mission—to educate Native American youth mind, body, heart and spirit—drives them to house and educate over 200 American Indian children each year.